-"(a) Presiding Officer. - The Governor shall select from the membership of the State Board of Education a chairman to serve for a term of two years.
-The State Board of Education shall elect from its membership a chairman and-vice-chairman.
+"(a) Presiding Officer. - The Governor shall select one member of the Board to serve as chair.
+The chair shall serve at the pleasure of the Governor.
+The State Board of Education shall elect from its membership a chairman and vice-chairman.
 A majority of the Board shall constitute a quorum for the transaction of business.
 Per diem and expenses of the appointive members of the Board shall be provided by the General Assembly.
 The chairman of the Board shall preside at all meetings of the Board.
 In the absence of the chairman, the vice-chairman shall preside; in the absence of both the chairman and the vice-chairman, the Board shall name one of its own members as chairman pro tempore."